 The ACTV Tourist Travel Cards allow for unlimited travel on vaporetti (small passenger ferries) and Lido buses within the following time blocks:

 24 hours €20

 Vaporetto (small passenger ferry) stops can be confusing, so check the signs at the landing dock to make sure you’re at the right stop for the direction you want.
 At major stops like Ferrovia, Piazzale Roma, San Marco and Zattere, there are often two separate docks for the same vaporetto line, heading in opposite directions.

 The cluster of stops near Piazza San Marco is especially tricky.
 If your boat doesn’t stop right in front of Piazza San Marco, don’t panic: it will probably stop at San Zaccaria, just past the Palazzo Ducale.

-Designed by the architect Francesco Cocco, Venice’s wheelchair-accessible People Mover monorail now connects the car parks on Tronchetto with the Stazione Maritima and Piazzale Roma.
+Venice’s wheelchair-accessible People Mover monorail connects the car parks on Tronchetto with the cruise-ship terminal and Piazzale Roma.
 Purchase tickets from the vending machines near the station.